3D Cone Beam CAT Scan (CBCT) Caldwell NJ

 - “If the wisdom tooth is deemed to be in close proximity to the mandibular canal, then a CBCT or CAT Scan should be ordered for further evaluation.
 A single panoramic radiograph could be insufficient owing to image disturbance compare with a CAT Scan.
 However, CBCT is the gold standard owing to lower radiation exposure and lower cost compared with CT.”
 J Oral Maxillofacial Surgery 73:1672-1685, 2015

-Dr. Kirsch and Dr. Jacobs will only recommend this exam after careful consideration and in an effort to provide you with the best possible diagnosis and treatment.
+Drs.
+Kirsch, Jacobs and Farag will only recommend this exam after careful consideration and in an effort to provide you with the best possible diagnosis and treatment.

 Learn More About 3D CAT Scans